encode/httpcore/docs/extensions.md

 ### `"target"`

-The target that is used as the HTTP target instead of the URL path.
+The target that is used as [the HTTP target instead of the URL path](https://datatracker.ietf.org/doc/html/rfc2616#section-5.1.2).

+This enables support constructing requests that would otherwise be unsupported.
+In particular...

+* Forward proxy requests using an absolute URI.
+* Tunneling proxy requests using `CONNECT` with hostname as the target.
+* Server-wide `OPTIONS *` requests.

 For example: